 If you are raising them for breeding or as flight birds, feed a starter diet to begin and then feed them a developer quail food until about 20 weeks.

 If you are raising them for laying eggs, again, start feeding them a starter diet and then feed them a layer ration designed to support their laying habits.
-Start feeding this feed a couple weeks before egg production.
+Start feeding this feed a couple of weeks before egg production.

 A feed ration containing a coccidiostat is feed to breeders and egg layers until 16 weeks of age.